-- Defendant lost control over that data when cybercriminals infiltrated its insufficiently protected computer systems in a data breach (the "Data Breach").3 After discovering the breach, Toshiba did not immediately notify its employees that hackers had breached its systems.
-Instead, Defendant then waited until May 28, 2024, before it began to notify victims of the breach-almost six months after the breach occurred. - 5.
-When Toshiba finally disclosed the Data Breach to victims in May 2024, its Breach Notice obfuscated the nature of the breach and the threat it posed refusing to tell its victims how many people were impacted, how the breach happened on Toshiba's systems, when the breach first occurred, when Toshiba discovered the Data Breach, or why it took Toshiba close to six months to begin notifying victims that hackers had gained access to highly sensitive PII.
-See Notice of Data Breach sent to Plaintiff (Exhibit A). - Cybercriminals bypassed Toshiba's security systems and accessed 6. employee data, meaning Defendant had no effective means to prevent, detect, stop, or mitigate breaches of its systems-thereby allowing cybercriminals unrestricted access to its current and former employees' PII. - On information and belief, cybercriminals were able to breach 7.
-Defendant's systems because Defendant failed to adequately train its employees on cybersecurity and failed to maintain reasonable security safeguards or protocols to protect the Class's PII.
+- 5. When Toshiba finally disclosed the Data Breach to victims in May 2024, its Breach Notice obfuscated the nature of the breach and the threat it posed-refusing to tell its victims how many people were impacted, how the breach happened on Toshiba's systems, when the breach first occurred, when Toshiba discovered the Data Breach, or why it took Toshiba close to six months to begin notifying victims that hackers had gained access to highly sensitive PII.
+See Notice of Data Breach sent to Plaintiff (Exhibit A). - 6.
+Cybercriminals bypassed Toshiba's security systems and accessed employee data, meaning Defendant had no effective means to prevent, detect, stop, or mitigate breaches of its systems-thereby allowing cybercriminals unrestricted access to its current and former employees' PII. - 7.
+On information and belief, cybercriminals were able to breach Defendant's systems because Defendant failed to adequately train its employees on cybersecurity and failed to maintain reasonable security safeguards or protocols to protect the Class's PII.
 In short, Defendant's failures placed the Class's PII in a vulnerable position-rendering them easy targets for cybercriminals.